 -- ============================================================== -- query that shows the current state of each database in the mirroring set-up -- ============================================================== SELECT db_name(sd.[database_id]) AS [Database Name] ,sd.mirroring_state AS [Mirror State] ,sd.mirroring_state_desc AS [Mirror State Desc] -- 1 = Principal, 2 = Mirror ,sd.mirroring_role AS [Mirror Role] ,sd.mirroring_role_desc AS [Mirror Role Desc] ,sd.mirroring_partner_name AS [Partner Name] ,sd.mirroring_safety_level_desc AS [Safety Level] ,sd.mirroring_witness_name AS [Witness] ,sd.mirroring_connection_timeout AS [Timeout(sec)] FROM sys.database_mirroring AS sd WHERE mirroring_guid IS NOT null ORDER BY [Database Name];

 When executed against the principal, the Partner Name column identifies the partner, or mirror, server.
-The Mirror State must not be
+The Mirror State must not be null or zero.

--- -- Perform a fail-over for all databases in a mirroring set-up -- declare @databasename nvarchar(255) declare @alldatabases cursor -- Only select principal databases (mirroring_role). set @alldatabases = cursor for select d.name from sys.databases d, sys.database_mirroring m where m.database_id = d.database_id and m.mirroring_role_desc = 'PRINCIPAL' -- Execute the failover. open @alldatabases fetch next from @alldatabases into @databasename while @@FETCH_STATUS = 0 begin print @databasename exec('alter database [' + @databasename + '] set partner failover') fetch next from @alldatabases into @databasename end close @alldatabases deallocate @alldatabases
+-- -- Perform a failover for all databases in a mirroring set-up -- declare @databasename nvarchar(255) declare @alldatabases cursor -- Only select principal databases (mirroring_role). set @alldatabases = cursor for select d.name from sys.databases d, sys.database_mirroring m where m.database_id = d.database_id and m.mirroring_role_desc = 'PRINCIPAL' -- Execute the failover. open @alldatabases fetch next from @alldatabases into @databasename while @@FETCH_STATUS = 0 begin print @databasename exec('alter database [' + @databasename + '] set partner failover') fetch next from @alldatabases into @databasename end close @alldatabases deallocate @alldatabases

 Great heh! :)